SpellholdStudios/Adventures_In_Papperland/README.md

 This mod is designed to work on the following Infinity Engine games: the original Baldur's Gate II (BG2 or just SoA) with or without the Throne of Bhaal (ToB) expansion, Baldur's Gate II: Enhanced Edition (BG2:EE), the conversion projects <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/K4thos/EET/releases">Enhanced Edition Trilogy (EET)</a>.

 Adventures in Papperland is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
-If you encounter any bugs, please <a href="">report them on the forum</a>!
+If you encounter any bugs, please <a href="http://www.shsforums.net/topic/60787-adventures-in-papperland-updated-to-v6/">report them on the forum</a>!

 >Although it is not required for the Adventures in Papperland mod to function properly, classical game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
 <div align="right"><a href="#top">Back to top</a></div>